ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 - Ruby and rake.
 - Pandoc.
 It is used to convert markdown to html and/or latex.
 - Latex system.
 Texlive2020 or later version is recommended.
-It is used to generate pdf file.
+It is used to generate the pdf file.

 ## Github flavored markdown